20 Nov 2019

 When one of your employees makes a covert recording of a conversation at work in the UK, they’re probably going against company policy and could be liable of a misconduct offence.
 And if they’re recording colleagues at work, they’re likely to destroy any working relationship they had with those colleagues.
-However, this doesn’t mean that if they present the recording as evidence at a tribunal, the tribunal will automatically not admit it as evidence.
+However, this doesn’t mean that if they present the recording as evidence at an employment tribunal, the tribunal will automatically not admit it as evidence.

 In almost all cases, the employee who recorded the meeting or hearing must have been present.